 In Pennsylvania, there is no smoking allowed in restaurants.
 It didn’t used to be this way: in the 60s’s, smoking was ubiquitous; in the 70s they started to set aside No Smoking areas.
 Later it was flipped: restaurants were No Smoking, but you could sit in a special Smoking area.
 Then smoking was eliminated, in great part because cigarette smoke is impossible to contain.

 The rest of Seiver’s brief strikes me as poorly argued; he will lose his lawsuit or it will be settled out of court.
+[Update: He lost his case, and went on to do other weird things.]
 Nevertheless the principle is worth considering, that it should require more steps to access pornography than it does to avoid it.
 That is, the default setting for internet pornography should be Must-Opt-In rather than Must-Opt-Out.
 And since internet access falls easily within the constitutional category of interstate commerce, federal, not state, legislation is the appropriate place for action; and it should be internet servers, who profit handsomely from online porn, which bear the burden.

 Addendum: very pleased to see that the government of the UK has just taken a similar initiative.
 Well done, PM David Cameron!